VANatHeritage/ConsVision_RecreationModel/docs/facilities_v2.md

 - *pub\_lands\_dissolve*
   -  In ArcMap:
     -  used the query `ACCESS <> 'BY PERMISSION'`
     -  dissolved into single-part polygons (no multi-part polygons)
     -  ArcMap Identity tool used to identify aquatic areas (using *nhd_area_wtrb*) within public lands, and attributed in a new `water` binary field (0 / 1).
-Dissolved again by original single-part ID and water, allowing mutli-part polygons where waters within the a public access land boundary separate them.
+Dissolved again by original single-part ID and water, allowing mutli-part polygons only when waters within the a public access land boundary separate them
   -  `pub_lands_dissolve` merged with `local_parks_areas` (buffered local park points) in new table `pub_lands_final`
      -  excluded water areas using `water = 0`.
   -  `pub_lands_final` used as the final layer for the public lands components